 Spam traps are email addresses that aren’t operated by real users and are aimed at identifying spammers.
 If a spam trap gets into your email database, your emails will be flagged and put on a deny list.
 You can avoid spam traps by keeping a clean list of users and never purchasing any mailing lists.

 14. Closely Monitor Your Deliverability

 For the best results, you should constantly keep track of your deliverability, regularly checking your key metrics and quickly reacting when you start getting SPAM complaints by reducing or pausing outreach and turning on warm-up tools.

 Also, re-evaluate the target you’re reaching out to and your copy.
 People uninterested in what you’re offering, as well as people receiving low quality emails, are more likely to mark them as SPAM and damage your reputation.

 Get Help Improving Your Cold Email Deliverability

 Luckily, you don’t have to monitor and manage email deliverability on your own.
-Growbots is a prospecting tool that takes the work out of building a great domain reputation and connecting with qualified leads who are interested in what you have to offer.
+Growbots is a prospecting tool that takes the work out of building a great sender reputation and connecting with qualified leads who are interested in what you have to offer.

-Book a demo or jump right in with our 3-month bootcamp special to get started on building great email deliverability and reach exactly the kind of leads you’ve been seeking.
+Book a demo or jump right in with our 3-month bootcamp special to get started on building great deliverability and reach exactly the kind of leads you’ve been seeking.
 You’ll be paired with a Growbots Strategy Consultant who’s on hand to help you build your best prospecting sequence yet — from setting up your account to crafting an irresistible drip that your soon-to-be-customers will love.